ptrgags/tower-tilings/logbook.md

 * Finish GLB output as described above
 * I designed some tilings on paper, try them out
 * Clean up extrusion code

+## 2022-06-10 Still WIP

+Today I continued to work on the GLB output.
+I have it producing a GLB file, though there's still some debugging.
+The glTF validator says there are normals that are not unit length or have NaNs.
+I have some debugging to do this weekend then.